mtchd/scala-talk/llamas.md

 ---

 Cool.
 What is a case class?

+---

+It' just a package for data.
+> Those of you familar with C may think of it as a struct
+> You could think of it as JSON

+---

 Note: It's a struct.
 It's just a package for data.
 - It comes with a plethora of cool things that makes sense for data.
 Equality checking and easy copying are two good examples, but there's many more!
 Lot's of syntactic sugar.
 Some other examples: